HariSekhon/Knowledge-Base/travel.md

 There were hardly any taxis outside the airport and lots of people waiting around for them.

-The wall said 150-200 Moldovan Leu to the centre but when taxis drivers finally showed up they started quoting me 300-400 and cash only.
+The wall said 150-200 Moldovan Leu to the centre but when taxi drivers finally showed up they started quoting me 300-400 and cash only.

 After my experience in Turkey and this I have started to dislike how taxi drivers are taking tourists for mugs.